-This virtual event, the first in the spring’s Davoudi Emerging Leaders Lecture Series, will feature Jay A. Brown, a Baker Institute board member and the CEO and president of Crown Castle International Corp.
-Brown will discuss current public policy issues and Houston’s business landscape in a conversation moderated by Morgan Garvey, associate director of stewardship at the Baker Institute.
-Attendees are invited to participate in a Q&A after the discussion.
+This virtual event, the first in the spring’s Davoudi Emerging Leaders Lecture Series, featured Jay A. Brown, a Baker Institute board member and the CEO and president of Crown Castle International Corp.
+Brown discussed current public policy issues and Houston’s business landscape in a conversation moderated by Morgan Garvey, associate director of stewardship at the Baker Institute.
+Attendees were invited to participate in a Q&A after the discussion.

 The Davoudi Emerging Leaders Lecture Series is exclusive to members of the Roundtable Young Professionals.
 Each event features a conversation about public policy fundamentals, practical information on working in the public policy sphere, and the charge and impact of the Baker Institute.
 Click here for a list of the 2021 Davoudi Series lectures.

 The Baker Institute thanks Haydeh and Ali Davoudi for supporting these important conversations.

 Follow @BakerInstitute on Twitter, and join the conversation online with #BakerRYP.

 9:00 a.m. — Q&A